PeterOlsen1/load-balancer/README.md

 * Checking node health
 * Spinning up new docker container instances

+Proxy process:
+* Dequeue a connection
+* Pick a node to send it to (configure this to allow for multiple balancing strategies)
+  * This requires the balancer internal data structure to be modified
+    * Hash table for 'address: { node, connectionData }' pairs
+  * Balancing options
+    * Round robin
+    * least connections (weighted)
+    * compute based
+    * IP hash

 Things to research:
 * Good load balancing algorithms / strategies
   * At what point do we decide to spin up a new instance